XRPLF/xrpl-dev-portal/content/tutorials/tasks/use-xrpl-sidechains/set-up-xrp-xrp-bridge.md

 ---
 html: set-up-xrp-xrp-bridge.html
 parent: use-xrpl-sidechains.html
+seo:
-blurb: Steps to create an XRP-XRP bridge with a new sidechain.
+    description: Steps to create an XRP-XRP bridge with a new sidechain.
 labels:
   - Interoperability
 ---